What are FSAs, HSAs, and HRAs?

 - A Health Reimbursement Arrangement (HRA) is an employer-funded health plan that will reimburse you for qualified medical expenses.
 HRA funds can roll over year to year, so you may not lose them if you don’t spend them by December 31st.
 However, because HRAs are owned as well as operated by employers, the funds in your HRA won’t go with you if you leave your role and join another company.

-How do I use my FSA, HRA, or FSA to pay for Alma sessions?
+How do I use my FSA, HSA, or HRA to pay for Alma sessions?

 There are 3 ways that you can use your benefits to pay for Alma sessions: